 Colleges and Universities Exhibiting

 The #CollegeForAll Fair will feature these institutions, which have been selected for their commitment to access and equity.
-We anticipate adding more colleges and universities to this list throughout May 2021.

 How does a virtual college fair work?

 Admissions representatives will create virtual timeslots for their booths, when they will host Q&A sessions or be available to talk and chat with students and parents using the Zoom technology platform.
 Each attendee can create a unique schedule to visit the Zoom rooms of the institutions they are most interested in.

 Additionally, the Coalition behind the #CollegeForAll Fair will host webinars on important topics relevant to the college admissions process.